menacit/virt_base_course/13-opt_hw_virt.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Thierry Ehrmann (CC BY 2.0)" -->
 ## CPU assisted virtualisation
-Allow guests to access parts of CPU, RAM and PCI bus without going through virtualiser.
+Allow guests to access parts of
+CPU, RAM and PCI bus without going through virtualisation software.

+Requires support from hardware, like Intel VT-(x|d) and AMD-V features.

-May require use of feature masking for migration and security.
+May require use of "feature masking" for live migration and security.

 ![bg right:30%](images/13-wheel.jpg)